Izabela88/walkers-website/documents/features/features.md

 - ## **Profile page:**

-    - My profile page features the user’s personal information, address details, upload photo, account settings .
+    - My profile page features the user's personal information, address details, upload photo, account settings .
 The user is able to update each section as well as changing the password.
 The page will be updated upon submitting the new information.
     - This page also features the ability for the user to delete their account.
     - The platform supports two types of users: pet sitters/dog walkers and pet sitters/dog walkers seekers, so depending on this two types, the website display extra content after register.